Archer m English

 , but died in the process.
 This was also the name of several Irish high kings.

-MARSHALL m English
+Marshall m English

-From a surname which originally denoted a person who was a marshal.
+From a surname that originally denoted a person who was a marshal.
 The word marshal

 originally derives from Germanic marah